 - Always pass on the left when possible

-- Cyclists and rollerbladers must pass other trail users with care and caution
+- Cyclists and in-line skaters must pass other trail users with care and caution

-- Do not litter and leave the trails cleaner than when you arrived
+- Leave the trails cleaner than when you arrived

 - Respect the privacy of those living along the trails